 We have a legal obligation to retain your records for 8 years after your most recent appointment (or age 25, if this is longer), but after this period you can ask us to delete your records if you wish.
 Otherwise, we will retain your records indefinitely in order that we can provide you with the best possible care should you need to see us at some future date.

-At Alternatives clinic, your medical records are stored on paper, in a locked filing cabinet, and this office is always locked out of working hours.
+At Alternatives clinic, your medical records are stored on paper.
+If it has been less than 4 years since your last visit, these are stored in a locked filing cabinet, and this office is always locked out of working hours.
 One osteopath uses the filing cabinet, and individual records are only accessed when relating to treatment.

 We will never share your data with anyone who does not need access without your written consent.
 Only the following people/agencies will have routine access to your data: